utpal-barman/flutter-dark-mode/README.md

 # Dark Mode App

 This is a flutter project demonstrating how to use dynamic dark theming over the app.
+It works both in Android and IOS platform.

 ## What was used?